What Is Git Worktree and How to Use It

 - A

 .gitfile (not a directory) inside every linked worktree.
-This file is a plain text pointer that contains a single line likegitdir: /path/to/main-repo/.git/worktrees/feature-x.
+This file is a plain text pointer that contains a single line likegitdir: /home/you/code/acme/.git/worktrees/acme-hotfix.
 It tells Git where the real repository data lives, so the linked worktree never duplicates the object store. - A

 worktrees/subdirectory inside the main repository’s.gitdirectory.
 For each linked worktree, Git stores a small set of per-worktree state files here:HEAD,index,commondir, and lock files.
 Thecommondirfile points back to the shared repository root so that all worktrees resolve refs, objects, and hooks from the same location.